fossas/fossa-cli/docs/integrations/haskell.md

 ## Support

-Haskell support in FOSSA CLI depends on one of following tools existing in your environment:
+Haskell support in FOSSA CLI depends on one of following tools existing in your
+environment:

-- cabal-install (version 2.0 or newer)
+- cabal-install (aka `cabal`), version 2.0 or newer
-- stack
+- `stack`

+cabal-install is recommended.

 ## Configuration

 ### Automatic

-Run `fossa init` which detects all cabal (via `cabal.project` or `*.cabal` files) and stack projects.
+Run `fossa init`, which detects:

+- cabal projects, via `cabal.project` and `*.cabal`
+- stack projects, via `stack.yaml`.

 Refer to [Discovery](#Discovery) for more information on the auto-configuration logic.

 ### Manual

-Add a module with `type: haskell`, and `target`+`path` set to the directory containing the top-level project (usually the directory containing a`cabal.project` or `stack.yaml`).
-Additionally, configure a strategy (either `cabal-install` or `stack`).
+Add a module with `type: haskell`, and `target`+`path` set to the directory containing the top-level project (usually the directory containing a `cabal.project` or `stack.yaml`).

+Additionally, configure the relevant strategy (either `cabal-install` or `stack`).
 See example below.

 ```yaml
 analyze: